socantre/LTR/README.md

 - DMU syntax is necessarily inconsistent with the syntax for templated types.
 Templated types naturally use a consistent LTR syntax instead of the 'inside-out' or 'spiral' ordering of the built-in type modifiers.

-- Language linkage is part of function types the syntax for declaring linkages but is not consistent with other type modifying syntax.
-Typedefs are required to manipulate a function type's language linkage below the level of a whole declaration.

 - Projects and individuals can use the solution I propose here, however including a solution in the standard offers additional benefits such as easy, direct availability to novice users and potentially wider usage.

 ## Solution